(reading time: 8 mins)

 A key part of any successful organisation is a motivated workforce.
 Motivation is an energy that companies pursuing ‘the bottom line’ often waste.
 The short term pressure to keep wages low and have unfavourable working conditions leads to increased sickness, unwillingness to co-operate with management and creates a culture where staff resent going to work.
 That must be reversed.
 My assumption is given the right conditions the majority of people want a positive atmosphere at work and take a basic pride in doing a good job.

 ‘For profits’ operators also have a significant Achilles Heel.
-Short term cost-cutting creates a conflict of interest between management and workforce, sometimes resulting in costly industrial action.
-As seen with Southern Rail throughout 2016 industrial action is expensive and highly disruptive for passengers, employers and workforce.
+Short term cost-cutting creates a conflict of interest between management and workforce, sometimes resulting in costly industrial action, as with Southern Rail throughout 2016.
 A ‘for profits’ operator can drop the quality of service and working conditions to maximise profit, profit which has no upper limit.
 However a cost+ operator must be a good employer, offer a high quality service and do all this while offering lower fares to the passengers.

 There cannot be any adversarial gap between management and workforce, or the operator will quickly cease to exist.
 The fund enables cost+ operators to enter a privatised marketplace, operators which should grow with passenger numbers.
 But the fund cannot bail out operators that don’t deliver.
 So unlike a private company or a public sector employer, there is no ‘pot of money’ waiting to make up for poor decisions.
 Even so I believe environmental and service improvements compared to ‘for profits’ operators are possible within those bounds.